The first 2016 U.S. Presidential debate ended up attracting 84 million viewers.

 Why Work for The Nielsen Company?

 The perks are pretty sweet.
-You’ll be required to spend two weeks training in Tampa, Florida.
+You’ll be required to spend three weeks training in Tampa, Florida (of five weeks total).

 But wait, you naysayers.
-The training is paid, and housing and transportation is provided.
+The training is paid, and housing and transportation (flights, too!) are provided.

 Once that’s over, you’ll return home, where you don’t have to report to an office, and you’ll work flexible hours — including evening hours and weekends.
 You’ll also get a company car (totally feeling like Oprah right now) with insurance, gas and maintenance included.